vmanchev/waveform-visualizer/README.md

 Currently the tests will fail.
 I didn't have the time to do it.

 ## Known issues:
-1. Comments listing is not ready, didn't have enough time.
-2. Time indicator and comments popup will not hide sometimes.
+1. Time indicator and comments popup will not hide sometimes.
-3. There are unit tests for CallsService and VisualizerComponent.
+2. There are unit tests for CallsService and VisualizerComponent.